jackbeau/Vision-Project/README.md

 - Handle extremely skewed or distorted documents.
 - Handle documents where all four corners are not visible, or with noisy backgrounds.
 - Guarantee perfect alignment in all scenarios, especially when dealing with highly complex document layouts.
-- Perform OCR on handwrighting.
+- Perform OCR on handwriting.

 ---